rykcod/massa/README.md

   - Auto refresh massa online bootstrap list with connected node.
   - Filter to only add node which have TCP port 31244 & 31245 reachable.
 - [WATCHDOG]
-  - Restart node when hang
-  - Restart node when ram consumption exceed 90%
+  - Restart node when hang or when ram consumption exceed 90% (Value can be adjust)
   - You host your node under a dynamical IP? massa-guard will watch IP change and update your config.toml and push IP updates to massabot.
   - Push public IP or public IP change to massabot (Need to set discord token in /massa_mount/config/config.ini)
   - Logs his actions over /massa_mount/logs/ and backup node logs before restart if necessary.